What’s The Difference Between TMS and MeRT?

 Traditional TMS therapy involves standardized magnetic pulses targeted at specific brain regions following a fixed protocol.
 It is FDA-cleared mainly for conditions like depression, anxiety, obsessive-compulsive disorder (OCD), and smoking cessation.
 These treatments tend to be uniform across patients, delivering fixed frequencies and coil placements.

-Brainwave Neuro Performance Center does not offer standard TMS therapy.
-Instead, we utilize MeRT, which elevates TMS technology through sophisticated diagnostics.
+Brainwave Neuro Performance Center offers both standard TMS therapy and MeRT, which elevates TMS technology through sophisticated diagnostics.
 MeRT starts with a quantitative EEG (qEEG) and an electrocardiogram (EKG) to capture detailed brainwave and heart rhythm readings.
 Using this data, the MeRT system customizes magnetic pulse frequency, intensity, and coil placement for each patient, aiming to restore healthy brain communication tailored specifically to their needs.

 What Makes MeRT Unique?